typedb/typedb/docs/pages/academy/1-GRAKN-intro/1-grakn-intro.md

   * A migrator component that greatly simplify the ETL process to migrate data into your knowledge base.

-  * GRAQL, an easy to learn, easy to read querying and templating language used to control all the different components.
+  * Graql, an easy to learn, easy to read querying and templating language used to control all the different components.

 The fact that Grakn adds knowledge base system capabilities on top of a graph database, all governed by a simple language, makes it the ideal tool both for effectively exploring large datasets and to build AI based applications.
 With the added (huge) value that our schema-first approach guarantees the logical integrity of the data.